coupergateway/couper/docs/website/content/2.configuration/4.block/backend_tls.md

 values: [
   {
     "default": "",
-    "description": "Public part of the client certificate in DER or PEM format.", "name": "client_certificate",
+    "description": "Public part of the client certificate in DER or PEM format.
+Mutually exclusive with `client_certificate_file`.", "name": "client_certificate",
     "type": "string"
   },
   {
     "default": "",
-    "description": "Public part of the client certificate file in DER or PEM format.", "name": "client_certificate_file",
+    "description": "Reference to a file containing the public part of the client certificate file in DER or PEM format.
+Mutually exclusive with `client_certificate`.", "name": "client_certificate_file",
     "type": "string"
   },
   {
     "default": "",
     "description": "Private part of the client certificate in DER or PEM format.
-Required to complete an mTLS handshake.", "name": "client_private_key",
+Required to complete an mTLS handshake.
+Mutually exclusive with `client_private_key_file`.", "name": "client_private_key",
     "type": "string"
   },
   {
     "default": "",
-    "description": "Private part of the client certificate file in DER or PEM format.
-Required to complete an mTLS handshake.", "name": "client_private_key_file",
+    "description": "Reference to a file containing the private part of the client certificate file in DER or PEM format.
+Required to complete an mTLS handshake.
+Mutually exclusive with `client_private_key`.", "name": "client_private_key_file",
     "type": "string"
   },
   {
     "default": "",
-    "description": "Public part of the certificate authority in DER or PEM format.", "name": "server_ca_certificate",
+    "description": "Public part of the certificate authority in DER or PEM format.
+Mutually exclusive with `server_ca_certificate_file`.", "name": "server_ca_certificate",
     "type": "string"
   },
   {
     "default": "",
-    "description": "Public part of the certificate authority file in DER or PEM format.", "name": "server_ca_certificate_file",
+    "description": "Reference to a file containing the public part of the certificate authority file in DER or PEM format.
+Mutually exclusive with `server_ca_certificate`.", "name": "server_ca_certificate_file",
     "type": "string"
   }